n30tri8/better-VLM-benchmark/README.md

 - **Diverse Datasets**: The use of two distinct benchmarking datasets ensures a comprehensive assessment of the models' capabilities in different domains of common sense reasoning.

+## How to Run the Project

+To run this project, follow these steps:

+1. **Install Python**: Ensure you have **Python 3.10** installed on your system.

+2. **Install Dependencies**: Use the `requirements.txt` file to install all necessary dependencies.
+Run the following command in your terminal:

+    ```bash
+    pip install -r requirements.txt
+    ```

+3. **Specific Package Versions**: Make sure you have the following specific versions of key packages installed:
+    - `torch==2.0.1`
+    - `transformers==4.33.0`

+By following these steps, you will set up the environment required to run the project and perform model evaluations.

 **implementation decisions:**
 - i used a simple white image for prompting flamingo model as a dummy input since it probably requires an image input